- Supporting partners in resolving any issues that may arise during the course of the project.

 John brings over 30 years of experience from the software development industry working both in the UK and overseas.
 The work ranged from technologies for publishing, internet browsing and multimedia through to advanced visualisation of radiology images and clinical information.
 For the past 11 years John had been involved in developing technologies that are aimed at improving the management and presentation of clinical imaging at Canon Medical Research Europe.
 There his roles ranged from engineering team lead through to project management and eventually settling into product analysis of new areas of clinical interest for Canon Medical.
 His new role at iCAIRD is to facilitate and promote all the work streams to deliver ground breaking technology that aims to improve patient outcomes through improvements in digital diagnostics.

 Claire Butterly graduated from the University of Glasgow with an MSc in Quantitative Methods in Biodiversity, Conservation Biology and Epidemiology.
-In her role as administrative assistant she is responsible for supporting project management in coordinating iCAIRD related activity at iCAIRD sites across Scotland, including HR, finance & purchasing issues, in addition to maintaining up to date online presence for the consortium & assisting in processing /preparation of project-related research passport applications.
+In her role as administrative assistant she is responsible for supporting project management activity across the iCAIRD sites in Scotland, involving HR, finance & purchasing, in addition to maintaining online presence for the consortium & assisting in processing /preparation of project-related research passport applications.